DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

 - 4.1.8 Cellular networks (e.g. 4G, 5G)
     - A cellular network or a wireless network is the primary communications technology used by many mobile devices
     - Cells are primary transceiver (cell site/tower)
+    - Cellular networks have the same issues that any public network does.
     - Generally encrypted between mobile device and transmission tower; plaintext over wire; use encryption like TLS/VPN
     - ❄️**4G**
         - 4G allows for mobile devices to achieve 📝100 Mbps, and stationary devices can reach 📝1 Gbps